-Starring Charlie Hunman, Jude Law, Djimon Honsou, Annabelle Wallis, Aiden Gillen, Eric Bana
+Starring Charlie Hunnam, Jude Law, Djimon Hounsou, Annabelle Wallis, Aiden Gillen, Eric Bana

 Vortigern (Law) usurps his brother, Uther, for the throne of Camelot, but Uther’s young son, Arthur, escapes, destined to one day return and claim his birthright.
-As an adult, Arthur joins the resistance after pulling the powerful sword, Excalibur, from the stone.
-Dingy rehash of the oft told tale, I was bored from the jump.
+As an adult, Arthur (now played by Hunnam) joins the resistance after pulling the powerful sword, Excalibur, from the stone.
+This dingy rehash of the oft-told tale had me bored from the jump.
 It’s not that Guy Ritchie’s film is unoriginal.
 Though I’ve seen many of his tricks before in better movies (funky soundtrack, disorienting editing, slow-mo), I will say that I’ve never seen a King Arthur story told like this before.
 It fails, however, to create any compelling characters.
-I’ve yet to see Charlie Hunman emote on screen, and continue to be skeptical of his leading man ability.
+I’ve yet to see Charlie Hunnam emote on screen, and continue to be skeptical of his leading man ability.
 The side characters are forgettable.
 Jude Law’s villain is the most interesting character in the film, and even he feels like a miscalculation (too much emotion with no obvious motivation except I guess he’s power hungry).
 The action and moments of spectacle also fail to connect.
 Overall, a harmless but definite misfire from a director I like.

 -Walter Tyrone Howard-